voxel51/fiftyone/docs/source/cheat_sheets/views_cheat_sheet.rst

 .. default-role:: code

-This cheat sheet shows how to use :ref:`dataset views <using-views>` to retrieve the specific subset of data you're looking for!
+This cheat sheet shows how to use :ref:`dataset views <using-views>` to retrieve the specific subset of data you're looking for.

 The six basic operations
 ________________________